vishesh2398/hacktoberfest-2018/CONTRIBUTING.md

 * Fork the project.
 * Create a code sample under `/code` named <yourname>.<language-file-extension>.
 I.e. `lukeoliff.js`, `lukeoliff.php` (please create your own rather than editing an existing one)
+* Create a working hello world example inside your file

+  ### A code sample

+* Fork the project.
+* It was just to check the progress
 * Create a working hello world example inside your file.

 ## Code of Conduct